jarun/nnn/scripts/nlaunch/README.md

 `nlaunch` is an independent POSIX-compliant GUI application launcher shell script.

-Its only dependency is `fzy`.
-It's possible to set a keyboard shortcut to open `nlaunch` in a terminal and use it as the regular launcher.
+It requires [`fzy`](https://github.com/jhawthorn/fzy) to show a fuzzy drop-down menu.

 To use `nlaunch` as an independent launcher add a keybind to open `nlaunch` in a terminal e.g.